-Type of Existing or Proposed Protection Description Area Covered Effectiveness Potential Changes Floodplain Overlay District Requires that the development process minimize the impact on wetlands, floodplain lands, aquifer recharge areas and town infrastructure.
+Type of Existing or Proposed Protection Description Area Covered Effectiveness Potential Changes roposed rotection Floodplain Overlay District Requires that the development process minimize the impact on wetlands, floodplain lands, aquifer recharge areas and town infrastructure.
 Purpose includes to preserve natural flood control characteristics and flood storage capacity of the flood plain and to preserve and maintain the ground water table and water recharge areas within the flood plain.
 Areas delineated by the Hatfield Flood Insurance Rate Map Somewhat effective for minimizing impacts of development on flood levels within flood plain.
 None.
-Open Space Development Allowed by Right Allows development of land in a subdivision pattern, but preserves open space by requiring that 40% of the land be set aside and protected with either a Conservation Restriction or Agricultural Preservation Restriction.
-Entire Town Effective method of preserving a portion of the Town's flood storage lands.
+Entire Town Open Space Development Allowed by Right Allows development of land in a subdivision pattern, but preserves open space by requiring that 40% of the land be set aside and protected with either a Conservation Restriction or Agricultural Preservation Restriction.
+Effective method of preserving a portion of the Town's flood storage lands.
 None.
 Special Permits Prior to issuing of a Special Permit, the Planning Board or Zoning Board will consider potential impacts on the natural environment and on neighborhood character and social structures.
 Entire town.
 Somewhat effective for ensuring that permitted projects do not increase flooding potential.
 Consider adding more specific impacts to address including topographic change, removal of cover vegetation, risk of erosion or siltation and increased storm water runoff.
 Town of Hatfield Open Space and Recreation Plan Inventories natural features and promotes natural resource preservation in the town, including areas in the floodplain; such as wetlands, aquifer Entire town.
 Effective in identifying sensitive resource areas, including floodplains.
 None

 Type of Existing or Proposed Protection Description Area Covered Effectiveness Potential Changes recharge areas, farms and open space, rivers, streams and brooks.
 Encourages forestland and farmland protection, which will help conserve the town's flood storage capacity.
-Participation in the National Flood Insurance Program Flood Insurance Hatfield for a total of \$7,995,000 by the FEMA provided that the town None Beaver Management Strategy Removing beaver dams, when necessary, can protect the property and lives of Hatfield residents.
+Participation in the National Flood Insurance Program As of 2021, there were 34 policies in effect in Hatfield for a total of \$7,995,000 Areas identified by the FEMA maps.
+Somewhat effective, provided that the town remains enrolled in the National Flood Insurance Program.
+None Beaver Management Strategy Removing beaver dams, when necessary, can protect the property and lives of Hatfield residents.
 Requires obtaining permits.
 Areas within the 100-Year Floodplain.
 Would be effective in controlling the negative impacts of flooding caused by beaver activity.
-None Water Supply Protection District recharge areas of groundwater aquifers and the watershed areas of the Town (Running Gutter Supply preventing development along preventing development along sensitive lands and None Riverfront Overlay District Restricts development and land use types along Hatfield's riverfront parcels; regulations same as Floodplain Overlay, but also excludes seasonal camps.
+None Water Supply Protection District Restrict Development in primary and secondary recharge areas of groundwater aquifers and the watershed areas of the Town (Running Gutter Brook) Reservoir and the Mountain Street Reservoir Municipal Drinking Water Supply Effective tool for preventing development along sensitive lands and floodplains.
+None Riverfront Overlay District Restricts development and land use types along Hatfield's riverfront parcels; regulations same as Floodplain Overlay, but also excludes seasonal camps.
 Hatfield Riverfront Overlay District - March 17, 2003 Somewhat effective for minimizing impacts of development on flood levels within flood plain.
 None Transfer of Development Rights Allows developers to buy development credits and transfer them to areas that have been selected for their ability to handle greater levels of Entire Town Effective tool for preventing the loss of None